akin525/lonly/README.md

 </form>
 ```

-When clicking the submit button the customer gets redirected to the Paystack site.
+When clicking the submit button the customer gets redirected to the Budpay site.

-So now we've redirected the customer to Paystack.
+So now we've redirected the customer to Budpay.
 The customer did some actions there (hopefully he or she paid the order) and now gets redirected back to our shop site.

-Paystack will redirect the customer to the url of the route that is specified in the Callback URL of the Web Hooks section on Paystack dashboard.
+Budpay will redirect the customer to the url of the route that is specified in the Callback URL of the Web Hooks section on Budpay dashboard.

 We must validate if the redirect to our site is a valid request (we don't want imposters to wrongfully place non-paid order).

 In the controller that handles the request coming from the payment provider, we have

-`Paystack::getPaymentData()` - This function calls the verification methods and ensure it is a valid transaction else it throws an exception.
+`Budpay::getPaymentData()` - This function calls the verification methods and ensure it is a valid transaction else it throws an exception.

 You can test with these details